mmbman/Katagiri/bendowa-notes.md

 > [EB] In addition, I proceeded to great Sung China, where I visited some of the leading priests of Liang-che, and learned of the different characteristics of the Five Gates.
 Ultimately, I went to Tai-pai peak and engaged in religious practice under the Zen master Ju-ching, until I had resolved the one great matter of Zen practice for my entire life.

 - Regarding the last part of the last sentence: *Isshō* (一生) is “whole life.”  *Gaku* (學) is “study” or “learn.” *Daiji* (大事) is “great matter.”
-- Regarding this same *isshō* “whole life,” Katagiri Roshi says in [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1): “This *one’s whole life* is not *your* life in this world, but countless lives in an immensely long span of time, life after life. *The whole life* in this case [is] life after life.”
+- Regarding this same *isshō*, “whole life,” Katagiri Roshi says in [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1): “This *one’s whole life* is not *your* life in this world, but countless lives in an immensely long span of time, life after life. *The whole life* in this case [is] life after life.”

 ##### 2.2